Become part of our PRiSMA family and receive interesting news about light & color, new products, webinars and much more in our free PRiSMA newsletter!

 Instead of living in tune with the natural rhythm of light and darkness, we spend most of our days under artificial light sources—often bright, but biologically poor.
 This is exactly where BluCynk comes in: the filter was developed to send clear signals to the body despite limited daylight availability—exactly when it matters most.

 BluCynk does not change the brightness, but rather the quality of the light.
 The filter specifically emphasizes the activating blue component around 480 nm by allowing this spectrum to pass through preferentially.
-The result: light that sets our internal clock to “daytime,” even when the sun isn’t shining optimally or the environment allows little natural light.
+The result: a light that reminds our internal clock that it is daytime—even when the sun isn’t shining brightly or the surroundings don’t allow much natural light in.

 In addition, BluCynk consistently filters out aggressive short-wave blue light—precisely the wavelengths that strain our eyes and can promote the formation of free radicals.
 And at the other end of the spectrum?
 There, BluCynk ensures that a particularly large amount of regenerative red and near-infrared light is transmitted—a balance that our artificial light environment urgently needs.